nathaneltitane/pixtrm/README.md

 This script enables displaying images directly in the terminal using a base64-encoded inline image display protocol.

 It provides various options for resizing, stretching, and parsing image files, whether local or remote.

 Users can adjust the dimensions of the displayed image and specify the input type, ensuring flexibility and ease of use.

 ### TL;DR

 PixTrm is a Bash terminal utility that lets you display images directly in your terminal, using a base64-encoded inline image protocol (compatible with terminals supporting iTerm2 or Kitty-style OSC 1337 sequences).

-Quick start:
+The script automatically installs and manages what it needs:

+- curl
+- frobulator (auto-downloaded to ~/.local/bin/frobulator if missing)

 Clone the repository ↴